Readers’ Rig: Tommasini Diamante

 I’ve wanted to make to make a few since I first got this bike and I just made all the swaps this spring.
 Matt Lodder, the Cycle Surgeon in Cary, NC, just built these lovely wheels.
 As much as I like nice new parts, I’m completely happy with the state of this bicycle.

 I’ve been an avid road cyclist since 2003 and am incredibly thankful to have discovered the joys of cycling.
 I have been riding bikes since I was a kid, but never with any serious passion.
 Now I’m on a bicycle daily and the benefits of cycling are immense.
 I’m thrilled to have found my lifetime sport.
 Owning this bike is a pleasure and I appreciate the opportunity to share it with other cycling aficionados.
 Oh, and I’m half Italian, so that’s a pretty good excuse to own three Italian road bikes.
 Also thanks to Pez Cycling!
 Your content is awesome and Readers’ Rigs is a great feature.

 Thanks to Ryan for sharing his classic ride with us.
 Got a classic bike of your own or a modern wonder that you’d like to share with PEZ fans all around the world?
-Contact us via the Comment box below, or send us a Readers’ Rigs submission and brief photo direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.
+Send us a Readers’ Rigs submission to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.